mmr116/terraform-mongodb-atlas-deployment-azure/README.md

 Ensure that the Azure Service Principal has appropriate permissions to access the Azure Key Vault secrets.
 Secrets are MongoDB org_id related to the MongoDB Atlas account organization and API keys.

-Ensure the on the MongoDB Atlas account the API keys have proper permissions to deploy database cluster (e.g., project owner or organization owner roles etc.)
+Ensure the on the MongoDB Atlas account the API keys have proper permissions to deploy database cluster (e.g., project owner or organization owner roles etc.).

-Keep sensitive information such as client secrets and API keys confidential and secure
+Keep sensitive information such as client secrets and API keys confidential and secure.

 # Alternate Terraform Environment (Terraform Cloud instead of Terraform Open Source)